YashBhalodi/YashBhalodi/README.md

 # 💫 About Me:
 Hi there! 🙋🏻‍♂️

 I am **Yash Bhalodi**, a software engineer mainly focused on building web app and mobile app using React, React Native.
-I am passionate about building products and services with greate UX Design.
+I am passionate about building products and services with great UX Design.
 I often collaborate with product designers to perform UX audits to improve the user experience of the product we are building.

 ### ⚙ I’m currently working on
 React package to allow developers to quickly build kanban board.
 It's UI will be customizable from end-to-end.
 It will have drag-n-drop functionality.